daodomain/ens-app/before_deploy.md

     },
 ```

-and replace xxxxxx to the contract address of ENSRegistry
+and replace xxxxxx to the contract address of ENSRegistry, default ENSRegistry: 0x07EF7d99Da8ebc810F0A3713208F56550bCc7634

 ## 7.3